Zhu Yu (artist): Exhibitions

 Zhu Yu has been involved in many group exhibitions including Post-Sense Sensibility- Alien Bodies & Delusion in Beijing (January 1999), and The Third Guangzhou Triennial in Guangzhou (September 2008), which involved 181 artists from 40 countries.

 Most notable is his work at the Fuck Off Exhibit curated by Ai Weiwei and Feng Boyi in Shanghai, 2000.
 This controversial exhibit hosted 48 contemporary avant-garde artists.
-This is where his most controversial piece of performance art “Eating People” appeared.
+This is where his most controversial piece of performance art "Eating People" appeared.
 Among his other solo exhibitions are Plaything (Long March Space, Beijing 2010) and Leftover (Xin Beijing Art Gallery, Beijing, 2007).

-Significant Works
+Significant works

-The Foundation of All Epistemology: This work appeared in the 1998 group exhibition It’s All Right in Shanghai.
+The Foundation of All Epistemology: This work appeared in the 1998 group exhibition It's All Right in Shanghai.
 For this piece, Zhu Yu cut and boiled five human brains which were purchased from a local hospital.
-He placed them in neatly labeled jars that he then signed with his own name.
+He placed them in neatly labelled jars that he then signed with his own name.
 Zhu put these jars of brains up for sale in a market that sponsored the exhibit.
 He ended up selling 15 bottles each for the price of 98 yuans.

 Eating People: In his performance art piece Eating People, Zhu photographs himself cooking and eating a human fetus that he divided into five parts.
-Zhu says that “I herewith announce my intention and my aim to eat people as a protest against mankind’s moral idea that he/she cannot eat people.”
+Zhu says that "I herewith announce my intention and my aim to eat people as a protest against mankind's moral idea that he/she cannot eat people."
 In further response to Zhu's performance, The Ministry of Culture cited a menace to social order and the spiritual health of the Chinese people, and banned exhibitions involving culture, animal abuse, corpses, and overt violence and sexuality.
 However, this piece did not even appear at the exhibit; the night before the exhibition, Ai Weiwei collaborated with Zhu and the photographs were removed from the gallery.
 This piece was thought particularly controversial, and organizers did not want to risk government censorship for the rest of the exhibit.
 The response to this work stemmed from its appearance on the internet shortly after.
 This later generated the question of whether eating babies was accepted in Asia on various myth-debunking websites.
+The authenticity of the fetus has also been called into question with some claiming it's an animal carcass with a doll parts.